dipesh227/dreampixeltechnology/README.md

 DROP POLICY IF EXISTS "Users can manage their own ad banner jobs."
 ON public.ad_banner_jobs;
 CREATE POLICY "Users can manage their own ad banner jobs."
   ON public.ad_banner_jobs FOR ALL
   USING (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can manage their own social media post jobs."
+ON public.social_media_post_jobs;
+CREATE POLICY "Users can manage their own social media post jobs."
+  ON public.social_media_post_jobs FOR ALL
+  USING (auth.uid() = user_id);

 -- Make RPCs invokable by users